-DEFINITION OF AN OUTFIT: An outfit is a garment or garments that when put together make a complete look - such as one or two piece dress, or one or two piece pant suit, or a three piece combination, such as pants, vest, and blouse or shirt.
+DEFINITION OF AN OUTFIT: An outfit is a garment or garments that when put together make a complete look - such as one- or two-piece dress, or one- or two-piece pant suit, or a three-piece combination, such as pants, vest, and blouse or shirt.

-Informal or Casual Wear: A complete outfit of 1 or 2 pieces suitable for school, weekend, or casual, informal activities.
-A complete outfit is defined as a garment or garments that when put together make a complete look - such as one or two piece dress, or one or two piece pant suit, or a three piece combination, such as pants, vest, and blouse or shirt.
+Informal or Casual Wear:

+A complete outfit of 1 or 2 pieces suitable for school, weekend, or casual, informal activities.
+In this category, a complete outfit is defined as a garment or garments that when put together make a complete look - such as one- or two-piece dress, or one- or two-piece pant suit, or a combination, such as pants, vest, blouse or shirt.

+Dress Up:

-Dress Up: This is suitable for special, church, or social occasions that are not considered to beformal.
+This is suitable for special, church, or social occasions that are not considered to be formal.
 It may be an outfit of one or more pieces with or without its own costume coat or jacket (lined or unlined).
 This is not an outfit that would be worn to school, weekend, or casual, informal activities.

+Free Choice:

-Free Choice: A complete outfit comprised of garments that do not fit in the other classifications.
-A complete outfit is defined as a garment or garments that when put together make a complete look - such as one or two piece dress, or one or two piece pant suit, or a three piece combination, such as pants, vest, and blouse or shirt.
+A complete outfit comprised of garments that do not fit in the other classifications.
+A complete outfit is defined as a garment or garments that when put together make a complete look - such as one-or two-piece dress, or one- or two-piece pant suit, or a three-piece combination, such as pants, vest, and blouse or shirt.
 Individual garment examples include: tennis wear, swim wear, athletic or sportswear, lounge wear, riding habits, historic, dance, theatrical, or international costumes, capes, and unlined coats.

-Suit or Coat: The suit consists of two pieces including a skirt or pants and its own lined jacket.
+Suit or Coat:

+The suit consists of two pieces including a skirt or pants and its own lined jacket.
 It is not a dress with jacket as in "dress up wear".
 The coat is a separate lined coat.
 It will be judged separately as a coat with its own accessories.

+Separates:

-Separates: Consists of three garments that must be worn as a coordinated complete outfit.
-A complete outfit is defined as a garment or garments that when put together make a complete look - such as one or two piece dress, or one or two piece pant suit, or a three piece combination, such as pants, vest, and blouse or shirt.
+Consists of three garments that must be worn as a coordinated complete outfit.
+In this category, a complete outfit is defined as a garment or garments that when put together make a complete look - a three-piece combination, such as pants, vest, and blouse or shirt.
 Each piece should be versatile enough to be worn with other garments.

+Formal Wear:

-Formal Wear: This outfit may be one or more pieces suitable for any formal occasion, such as proms, weddings, and formal evening functions.
+This outfit may be one or more pieces suitable for any formal occasion, such as proms, weddings, and formal evening functions.